 Sandra has been consulting on animal behaviour for over 12 years and has recently completed a Master's degree in Anthrozoology from University of West of England.
-Sandra is a provisional member of both the Association of Pet Behaviour Counsellors and Fellowship of Animal Behaviour Clinicians.
-She is currently submitting case work for full membership of the APBC to gain the qualification of Clinical Animal Behaviourist.
+Sandra is a full member of both the Association of Pet Behaviour Counsellors and Fellowship of Animal Behaviour Clinicians.
+She is recently gained a full membership of the APBC after gaining the qualification of Clinical Animal Behaviourist.

 Sandra has a passion for conservation.
 She works on the Mankwe Reserve in South Africa at least twice a year, supporting the training programme for anti-poaching dogs whose job is to protect the magnificent Rhino.
 She actively organises fund raising events in the UK and champions the protection of this species at every opportunity.
 She is proud to be an active Trustee of the charity Animal Saviours whose conservation work in the UK and in South Africa makes a difference to protected wildlife.

 Sandra also is a puppy walker for Guide dogs and has a puppy every year to train and prepare for this very special job.
 She loves training any dog, but large breed dogs are the dogs that get her most excited, as the support and guidance of a skilled trainer can deliver exceptional behaviour change.

 Advanced APDT &